LG SK1 All-in-One soundbar review

 In terms of results, it’s a mixed bag.
-On the one hand, it does improve the sound when compared to some TV’s speakers.
+On the one hand, the LG SK1 does improve the sound when compared to some TV’s speakers.
 However, this isn’t always the case.

 Expecting the Bass Blast mode to magically sound like a subwoofer isn’t realistic.
 That said, it does provide a fuller sound low-end.
 This is ideal if you live in an apartment and can’t use a sub as it’s would irritate the neighbours.

 As already mentioned, the DRC is designed to be more subtle as it aims to even out the volume between programmes.
 If this function works, you shouldn’t notice any large volume swings and so everything sounds roughly the same.